 You can now prepare a three-day juice cleanse in under 5 minutes with any of the three juice maker models I mentioned above.

 The Breville Juice Fountain Cold family is highly recommended for making fruit and vegetable juices.

-On top of that durability, the augers inside a Green Star Elite are equipped with bioceramic technology.
+On top of heavy-duty performance, the augers inside the Green Star Elite are equipped with bioceramic technology.
 According to the manufacturer, this feature enhances the paramagnetic properties of alkaline minerals such as potassium, calcium, and magnesium in your juice.
-Thus, maximizing your juice’s nutritional value.
+In theory, it maximizes your juice’s nutritional value.

-This heavy-duty machine can handle even the toughest produce.
+The Green Star Elite can handle even the toughest produce.
 Its gears are super powerful that it can juice mature coconut meat.
-Among other types of juicing machines, this feat is unique to twin gear juicers.
+Among other types of juicer machines, this feat is unique to twin gear juicers.